 The daffodils are up, the cherry trees are blossoming and spring is in the air.
 The air is also full of birds migrating and nesting across the state of Oregon.
 Whether you’re a beginning birder or well-weathered friend of the feathered, you’ll enjoy these and other birding events in Oregon.

-The Tualatin River Bird Festival will take place on May 20, 2017 at the Tualatin River National Wildlife Refuge in Sherwood.
+The Tualatin River Bird Festival takes place in May 2018 at the Tualatin River National Wildlife Refuge in Sherwood.
 The family-focused event will include workshops on building bee boards and bird and bat houses, fly fishing and archery demos, and various educational outings, including an early morning bird walk as well as wildlife, wildflower and twilight walks.

 For more information about bird migrations and bird viewing areas, visit the ODFW’s Wildlife Viewing map.